facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 Obviously it is not always all pink and flowers, not always literature especially in our work, it is perfectly suited to all needs.
 What I want to point out is that in some cases **final** can be a good ally and can help us to simplify the design.
 Using **final** keyword leads programmers to make a round of additional reasoning, to pay more attention to the use of the class.
-For example, during review a diff with the removal of **final** keyword, it could lead to useful comments to find different solutions.
+For example, during review, a diff with the removal of final keyword could lead to useful comments to find different solutions

 This problem is solved in php by using the annotation @Final, even if it does not have the same validity as a language keyword.
 However, nowadays, with Ide inspectors, and with static analysis tools like PhpStan (https://phpstan.org/blog), Psalm (https://psalm.dev/docs/) the annotation is fully supported and it works properly.